Ripper-S/BTAS/README.md

 - Architecture: Refactor the code as a whole, abstract functions, reduce code reuse.

 ### Tampermonkey Menu Command
-- When selecting text with the mouse, clicking on the Tampermonkey icon in the upper right corner will call Jira, VT, and AbuseIPDB for searching.
+- When selecting text with the mouse, clicking on the Tampermonkey icon in the upper right corner will call Jira, Reputation, VT, and AbuseIPDB for searching.

 - If you encounter a ticket that cannot be processed temporarily, but you don't want it to keep ringing in the filter queue, you can select the issue key with the mouse, and then click on the Tampermonkey icon in the upper right corner to call Add Exception to add an exception.
 Clear Exception is to clear all exceptions.